-As reported in the literature, the oxidation products of biogenic organic gases likely overwhelmingly determined the condensation growth of newly formed particles between 10-50 nm (Riipinen et al., 2011; Pierce et al., 2012; Schobesberger et al., 2013; Ehn et al., 2014; Liu et al., 2014; Ortega et al., 2015; Tröstl et al., 2016).
-In this study, the north or northwest wind dominated during the NPF periods, and the north and northwest directions of the sampling site subject to mountain areas have a high percentage of land-covered forests.
-Extensive biogenic VOC is theoretically expected in spring and may act as important precursors in NPF.
-No apparent growth of newly formed particles at ~11 nm in Class II in December was possibly related to low biogenic emissions of organic gases in cold seasons.
+- As reported in the literature, the oxidation products of biogenic organic gases likely overwhelmingly determined the condensation growth of newly formed particles between 10-50 nm (Riipinen et al., 2011; Pierce et al., 2012; Ehn et al., 2014; Liu et al., 2014).
+No apparent growth of newly formed particles at ~11 nm in Class II in December was possibly related to low biogenic emissions of organic gases.
 The hypothesis was not applicable for Class II in April.
 NPF events in April occurred in sunny, windy and warm days, regardless of Class I and Class II.
 Moreover, there were no significant difference for condensation sinks between in Class I and Class II, suggesting that the scavenging effect may not be the key factor in determining the presence or absence of the apparent new particle growth.
 To further understand the mechanism modulating the differences between Class I and Class II, photochemical reactions are discussed as follows.
-As shown in Fig. 2, the mixing ratio of (NO2+O3) in Class I was generally larger than that in Class II, indicating that Class II in April may be related to weaker photochemical reactions, albeit uncertainty exists (i.e., the mixing ratio of (NO2+O3) was 40-50 ppb on 12 April concomitant with particle growth, comparable to that in Class II).
+As shown in Fig. 2, the mixing ratio of (NO2+O3) in Class I was generally larger than that in Class II, indicating that Class II in April may be related to weaker photochemical reactions, albeit uncertainty exists (i.e., the mixing ratio of (NO2+O3) was 40-50 ppb on 12 April - 315 concomitant with particle growth, comparable to that in Class II).

 When four NPF events in Class I were examined, the observed growth rates of > 10 nm new particles were very low (0-0.6 nm h-1) in the initial 20-70 minutes and then rapidly increased to 2.2-9.3 nm h-1 in the next 2-7 hours (Fig. S2).
 The smooth variations of NO2+O3 cannot explain the sudden and rapid growth of new particles after the initial 20-70 minutes.
 Alternatively, the sudden shift of the gas-particle system equilibrium seemed to be the reason.
-When the product of gases started to be larger than the thermodynamic equilibrium constant plus the Kelvin Effect term, the reaction should proceed to the solid state, i.e., the gases start to partition on the particle phase, leading to the sudden growth of new particles.
+When the product of gases started to be larger than the thermodynamic equilibrium constant plus the Kelvin Effect term, the reaction should proceed to the solid state, leading to the sudden growth of new particles.
 This also implies that semi-volatile species may play a role in the particle growth.

-As mentioned earlier, there was no evident difference for the FRs between Class I and Class II in April.
+As mentioned earlier, there was no evident difference for the NPF rates between Class I and Class II in April.
 It can be inferred that the organics driving the apparent growth of > 10 nm new particles were probably different from the organics involved in nucleation (Kulmala and Kerminen, 2008; Zhang et al., 2010).
-That also applies to the case without apparent growth of new particles with the increased FRs at the street site in December.
+That also applies to the case without obvious growth of new particles with the increased NPF rates at the street site in December.